What are quotes?

 - Monthly (28 days)

-- Valid Until - Proposal expiration date
+- Valid Until - Quote expiration date

-Submit the proposal
+Submit the quote

 Creating assessments